-An organization, business or entity cannot serve as the supporter on an I-134A, since the form requires an individual to sign.
+An organization, business, or entity cannot serve as the supporter on an I-134A, since the form requires an individual to sign.
 However, USCIS will consider financial and other support that organizations agree to provide for a beneficiary.
-This could include the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of the parole and initial basic necessities; helping the beneficiary complete necessary paperwork, such as for employment authorization, a Social Security card, or services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
+This could include the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of the parole and initial basic necessities; helping the beneficiary complete necessary paperwork, such as for employment authorization, a Social Security card, or services for which the individual may be eligible; ensuring that the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
 An organization can demonstrate its support through a letter of commitment, or another document included with the I-134A.